Flexible Instructional Day (FID) Information for Parents

 What if a student was scheduled to be absent on a FID or cannot complete the work due to illness?

-Just like if a student misses a regular day of school, please send an excuse with the student the next day they are in school.
+Just like if a student misses a regular school day, please send an excuse to the student the next day they are in school.
 Or, you may email the school with the excuse.
-If a student is unable to complete the FID work on the FID, the state allows students five (5) school days to turn in the work for full credit.
-Students should complete the FID work and submit it to their teachers within the five (5) days for full credit.
+If a student cannot complete the FID work on the FID, the state allows students five (5) school days to turn in the work for full credit.
+The FID counts as one of those five (5) days.
+This means that students have the FID plus four (4) additional school days to turn in their work for full credit.
+Students should complete the FID work and submit it to their teachers within five (5) school days for full credit.

 How will you track attendance on FIDs?

 The school will use the completed work as evidence of the student attending the FID.
-If a student fails to complete the work within the five (5) school days after the FID, the student will be counted as absent.
+A student must complete the work within five (5) school days to be counted as present.

 What if my student has special needs?